andrewxx007/Post-Explotation-Guide/README.md

    - Enumerate system information: `uname -a; cat /etc/*-release`
    - View running processes: `ps aux`
    - Check network connections: `netstat -antp`

-## Important to know

-Post-exploitation in hacking refers to the actions taken by a hacker after successfully compromising a target system or network.
-It involves key stages such as enumeration, privilege escalation, lateral movement, persistence, data exfiltration, covering tracks, and maintaining access.
-These stages allow the hacker to gather detailed information, elevate privileges, explore other connected systems, establish long-term access, steal valuable data, remove or modify evidence, and monitor and control the compromised system for future attacks.
-Post-exploitation is crucial for achieving the hacker's objectives and maintaining control over the compromised systems.

-It is important to note that maintaining unauthorized access to a system is illegal and strictly prohibited.
-This information is provided for educational purposes only to raise awareness about potential security vulnerabilities.